soedinglab/MMseqs2/README.md

         mmseqs search queryDB targetDB resultDB tmp

-The sensitivity of the `search` can be adjusted with `-s` parameter and should be adapted based on your use case (see [setting sensitivity -s parameter](https://github.com/soedinglab/mmseqs2/wiki#set-sensitivity--s-parameter)).
+The speed and sensitivity of the `search` can be adjusted with `-s` parameter and should be adapted based on your use case (see [setting sensitivity -s parameter](https://github.com/soedinglab/mmseqs2/wiki#set-sensitivity--s-parameter)).
+Very fast search -s 1.0, very sensitve -s 7.0.

 If you require the exact alignment information (Sequence identity, alignment string, ...) in later steps add the option `-a`, without this parameter MMseqs2 will automatically decide if the exact alignment criteria to optimize computational time.